Number of Required Solar Panels Considerations

 Solar panel technology has made rapid advancements in recent years, resulting in several consumer-grade panels that are highly efficient.

-The exact amount of power that your solar panels can produce depends on the amount of sunlight that they receive, which itself depends on the panel’s orientation and your location.
+The exact amount of power that your solar panels can produce depends on the amount of sunlight that they receive, which depends on the panel’s orientation and your location.

 A standard solar panel can produce approximately 250 watts per hour of sunlight.
 Assuming that your panels get at least 6 hours of sunlight a day, that comes out to about 250 watts x 6 hours of sunlight = 1.5kWh of power per day, approximately 45 kWh per month, and 540 kWh per year.
 Again, these figures will depend on the amount of sunlight your panel receives and your location.